SlvCtrlPlus/slvctrlplus-doc/protocol-1.0.md

 The command names should either start with `get-` or `set-` depending on whether they read or write the attribute.

-Parameters can be provided as a comma separated list: `set-flow,20`.
+Parameters can be provided as a space separated list: `set-flow 20`.

-The response of a set command should always contain the command name plus all its parameters with an additional property/value list which has to at least contain a status about the set command: `set-flow,20;status:successful`.
+The response of a set command should always contain the command name plus all its parameters with an additional property/value list which has to at least contain a `status` about the set command: `set-flow;20;status:successful`.

 #### Possible states
 | State  | Description |